 “How right it is to love flowers. … They have been with us from the very beginning.” — Vincent van Gogh

-We’re gearing up for spring and flowers are top of mind, which is why we asked British artist and designer Yulia Brodskaya to put a contemporary spin on a famous floral painting: Vincent van Gogh’s Irises.
+Spring is still a few months away but flowers are utmost on our minds, which is why we asked British artist and designer Yulia Brodskaya to put a contemporary spin on a famous floral painting: Vincent van Gogh’s Irises.